 In May 2015, results from studies conducted by Tim Spector, professor of genetic epidemiology at King’s College London, showed that a ten-day diet of junk food caused the loss of 1,300 species of beneficial bacteria in the intestines.

 Professor Spector said: “Microbes get a bad press, but only a few of the millions of species are harmful, and many are crucial to our…

 View original post 1,770 more words

-Why I love Seasonal Produce I don’t know about you, but when I think of seasonal produce my memory casts back to picking berries and sweet peas in a friend's back garden when I was little and the P.Y.O strawberry sign on the road side tempting us to come in and fill up a punnet … Continue reading Eating with the Seasons
+I don’t know about you, but when I think of seasonal produce my memory casts back to picking berries and sweet peas in a friend’s back garden when I was little.
+Each summer my family and I were tempted by the ‘pick-your-own’ strawberry sign on the roadside.
+And I also remember the annual Harvest … Continue reading Eating with the Seasons

 It's that time of year when we crave warm and comforting foods and drinks, so it's good to have some healthy options ready to go in your kitchen.
 Broth is one that can be in a jug in your fridge and warmed up as a nourishing brew.
 Boiling bones could be thought of as a … Continue reading Bone Broth